-No record exists of a command meeting held that night in Varus’ tent.
+No record exists of a command meeting held that night in Varus’ tent (assuming a tent could be erected in the chaos).
 But whatever plan for the following day was formulated, it involved breaking camp at dawn and marching as best they could out of the confined space of the forest and onto more open terrain.
 This was available to them north of the Wiehen Hills, near the modern town of Ostercappeln.
 Dispensing with the baggage wagons, the Romans marched forward that second day under a constant harassment by the tribesmen, towards the open area where they were here able to form up in some sort of order.
 The attack did not abate, though here they took fewer casualties and could better defend themselves.
 In the open ground Varus made his second camp.

 On the third day the Romans marched on, once again entering the forest (no other path of escape being open to them).
 If anything the enemy’s ranks were growing thicker, as tribesmen, hearing of the Romans plight, joined Arminius’ forces to take part in the victory (and plundering) that appeared imminent.
 The rain now beat down ever more ferociously, perhaps as great an enemy as the Germans who darted in-and-out of the trees to attack the Roman column.
 Dio paints a picture of chaos, with cavalry and infantry blundering into each other and into trees in the blinding rain.
 The muddy, boggy terrain The Romans suffered their greatest casualties here, on the third day.

 Modern reconstruction of the palisade prepared by Arminius near Kalkriese